The New York Knicks Are Still Paying This Player

 Noah signed with the Knicks in the summer of 2016 for a massive 4-year, $72 million contract.

-Unfortunately, he was never the same player that he was in Chicago and only played 53 games for the Knicks over two seasons before being waived.
+Unfortunately, he was never the same player that he was in Chicago on the Bulls and only played 53 games for the Knicks over two seasons before being waived.

 The Knicks used the stretch provision to pay out the rest of the money that they owed Noah (see tweet below from ESPN's Bobby Marks in 2018).